FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

     }
 }
 ```
-Unlike the previous subsystems there is no function to make the state manual.
+Unlike the previous subsystems discussed, there is no function to make the state manual.
 That is because that is already handled by the `setArmSpeed()` function.

 ## Commands
 ```java